darshana1406/Operationalizing-Machine-Learning/README.md

 # Operationalizing Machine Learning

 * This project is part of the Udacity Azure ML Nanodegree.
-In this project, using Azure ML, a machine learing model is created using AutoML, deployed with Azure Container Instance(ACI) and consumed.
-A pipeline is created and published which can be used whenever the whole process needs to repeated.
+In this project,a machine learing model is created using Azure AutoML, the best model is deployed with Azure Container Instance(ACI) and consumed at a REST endpoint using a http request.
+A pipeline is created and published as a REST endpoint which can be accessed using a http request whenever the AutoML process needs to be repeated.

 * The dataset named 'Bank marketing dataset' contains data about a Telemarketing strategy implemented by a bank.
 The aim is to predict if a client would subscribe to a term deposit.